develoFavour/Job-Board-Application/README.md

 5. Built a responsive design that works seamlessly on both mobile and desktop devices
 6. Implemented server-side rendering for improved SEO and initial load performance
 7. Created a scalable architecture that allows for easy addition of new features and integrations

+## Limitations:
+While building the project, I exceeded the limits of the initial API resource, which required a subscription to continue using the resource.
+To avoid this, I had to search for an alternative API.

+The API I eventually settled on has a restriction to Nigeria, so I had to use a VPN to enable access.
+As a result, if the site is accessed without a VPN from Nigeria, the job listings may not load properly.